kmschoep-usgs/MLR-Gateway/README.md

 ## Spring Security Client and Session Storage
 This service by default stores session data within a database rather than within the application itself.
 This allows for multiple running instances of this service to share session information, thereby making the service stateless.

-When the application first starts it attempts to connect to the configured database and run a set of initialization scripts to create the relevant tables if they don't already exist
+When the application first starts it attempts to connect to the configured PostgreSQL database and run a set of initialization scripts to create the relevant tables if they don't already exist

 The related environment variables are listed below:

-- **dbDriverClassName** - The driver class to use when connecting to the configured database.
-The default driver is PostgreSQL using the org.postgresql.Driver class.
-In order to use other drivers their JAR dependencies would need to be included with or injected into the application JAR.

-- **dbSchemaType** - The type of database that the service will connect to.
-This informs the initializer as to which initialization script to use.
-The default value is postgresql.

 - **dbConnectionUrl** - The full JDBC-qualified database URL that the application should connect to.
 Example: jdbc:postgresql://192.168.99.100:5432/mydb